osservante/Export-AzureRoleAssignment/README.md

 Export role assignments, resource groups, and resource group tags from Azure to YAML or JSON files.

-The files are human readable (i.e. Names not GUIDs).
+- The files are human readable (i.e. names not GUIDs).

-The folder structure separates the resource group files by subscription
+- The folder structure separates the resource group files by subscription

-And role assignments scoped at subscription, management group, or root level are also captured.
+- Files are also created that capture the role assignments scoped at subscription, management group, or root level.

 ## Example 1: Export to YAML Files